joergboe/MakeItSimple/README.md

 ## Known Problems

-In the rare case that a source file has been deleted and nothing else has changed, the incremental build will not be triggered correctly.
-In such a case, you should clean the workspace.
+* In the rare case that a source file has been deleted and nothing else has changed, the incremental build will not be triggered correctly.
+* If a Makefile or a 'makefile.def' was changed, a cleanup is required.
+* If the BUILD_MODE is changed, a cleanup is required.
+* If one ore more of the dependency files (*.d) was manually changed, a cleanup is required.

+You can make a cleanup of the workspace with:

-`make -j ncores clean all`
+`make [-j ncores] clean all`